Survivor Series (1999): Preliminary matches

 After that, Chyna defended the Intercontinental Championship against Chris Jericho.
 They immediately started attacking each other when Jericho shoved down Chyna's manager Miss Kitty.
 Both women then kicked Jericho to the outside of the ring as Chyna jumped out and threw Jericho into the stairs.
 Jericho taunted and teased Miss Kitty throughout the match and even kissed her on one occasion.
 Kitty started fighting Jericho as Chyna fought back with a Spear and an Irish whip into the ring post.
 However, Jericho quickly regained momentum and Powerbombed her for a near-fall.
 Jericho then attempted a Lionsault, but Chyna avoided the move and attacked Jericho.
 She then hit Jericho with a DDT and accidentally attacked the referee.
 Jericho took advantage and nailed Chyna with the championship belt.
 Chyna hit Jericho with a Pedigree and then attempted a Hurricanrana, but Jericho countered it into a Walls of Jericho.
 Jericho then placed Chyna on the top rope, but Miss Kitty distracted the referee as Chyna hit Jericho with a Low Blow and a Pedigree from the top turnbuckle to win the match and retain the Intercontinental Championship.

-Next, a Survivor Series match pitted Edge and Christian and the Hardy Boyz (Matt Hardy and Jeff Hardy) against Too Cool (Scotty Too Hotty and Grand Master Sexay) and the Holly Cousins (Hardcore Holly and Crash Holly).
+Next, a Survivor Series match pitted Edge & Christian and the Hardy Boyz (Matt Hardy and Jeff Hardy) against Too Cool (Scotty 2 Hotty and Grand Master Sexay) and the Holly Cousins (Hardcore Holly and Crash Holly).
 Hardcore Holly pinned Edge with a Schoolboy and Scotty pinned Matt Hardy after a Tornado DDT.
 Jeff Hardy pinned Scotty after a 450° Splash but was eliminated after Grand Master Sexay hit a Tennessee Jam.
 Christian then eliminated Grand Master Sexay after a Diving Reverse DDT and Crash Holly after an Impaler but was quickly pinned by Hardcore Holly with a Victory Roll.
 Hardcore Holly was the sole survivor.

 After that, the New Age Outlaws (Billy Gunn and Road Dogg) defended the WWF Tag Team Championship against Mankind and Al Snow.
 Mankind and Gunn started exchanging blows until the action spilled outside the ring.
 Back in the ring, Gunn and Road Dogg quickly tagged in each other as they hurt Snow outside the ring.
 After being dominated, Snow performed a Clothesline on Road Dogg and tagged in Mankind, while Road Dogg tagged in Gunn.
 Mankind started dominating until Gunn hit with a Fame-asser.
 Road Dogg then attempted a Pumphandle Drop on Mankind, but Snow hit him with a Snow Plow.
 Mankind then stuffed a smelly sock down Gunn’s throat, and simultaneously applied the mandible claw to Road Dogg for a double mandible claw.
 However, Gunn and Road Dogg broke free, and then threw Al Snow into the steps and hit Mankind with a Texas Piledriver to win the match and retain the Tag Team Championship.